MXLabo/TWRP-Easy-installer-for-Nexus5/README.md

 # TWRP Easy installer for Nexus5
 ### Software that allows you to easily install TWRP on your Nexus5

-# mplementing TWRP is an extremely dangerous activity.
+# Implementing TWRP is an extremely dangerous activity.
 We are not responsible for any damage to your device.
 Your own risk.
 (We will support you as much as possible)

 # How to use
 ### Download TWRP and save it in your Downloads folder.